Leavitt Insurance Services of Los Angeles can enhance your workers compensation management program.

 What is an e-Mod factor?

-An e-Mod factor is a rating number that is calculated based upon your workers compensation premiums and claims payments and is designed to show what risk level your company is based on similar companies in your industry and location.
+An e-Mod factor is a rating number that is calculated based upon your workers compensation premiums and workers compensation claims payments and is designed to show what risk level your company is based on similar companies in your industry and location.
 There are many factors that are gathered and used in the calculation of this factor, but the two specific factors that a business owner or executive can manage and affect are the workers compensation premium and the workers compensation claims payments.

 Costs of Workers Comp Claims